Pregnancy due date changes are just one of the surprising things pregnancy can bring.

 If your AFP level is high, it can mean your predicted due date is inaccurate.

 In some cases, it means there is a chance your unborn child has a genetic abnormality.

+Remember, pregnancy is a unique journey, and each baby arrives in their own time.
+Stay positive, stay informed, and embrace the changes that come your way.
+Your little one will be in your arms before you know it.
 It’s true that you can’t plan every little thing about parenting.
 But you can prepare yourself for whenever your baby is ready to come out into the world!

 Additional information by Camille Eusebio

 Here at theAsianparent Singapore, it’s important for us to give information that is correct, significant, and timely.
 But this doesn’t serve as an alternative for medical advice or medical treatment. theAsianparent Singapore is not responsible for those that would choose to drink medicines based on information from our website.
 If you have any doubts, we recommend consulting your doctor for clearer information.